-Website security is relative with two areas to consider.
-One public area (often refered to as front end) and one internal (admin or back end).
+Website security is relative to the service or product that your business provides, with two main areas to consider.
+One public area (often refered to as front end) and one internal area (admin or back end).
 Your security is relatively high if:

 - you have few or no network resources of financial value